Gardening is an incredibly popular hobby, and it has bubbled over into small garden spaces, like balconies, small patios, and porches.

-Gardening is an incredibly popular hobby, and it has bubbled over into small garden spaces, like balconies.
 Gardening is no longer exclusive to those with large yards, small gardens can be grown just about anywhere, and Alberta is a great place to grow a balcony garden!
-Let’s talk about the benefits of gardening on your balcony, how to maximize a small garden space, and about sun and shade options for balconies.

 The Benefits of Having a Garden on Your Balcony

 With the popularity of container gardening over the last years, growing a balcony garden has become versatile, easy, and fun.
-Plant breeding programs have focussed on developing compact versions of many flower and vegetable standbys.
+Plant breeding programs have focused on developing compact versions of many flower and vegetable standbys.

 Now you can choose to grow fresh veggies, herbs, and floral favourites in container plantings.